 A different voice and example to follow

 The French army had just begun to change its siege tactics as Joan of Arc entered the field.
 If you’ve lost for years, why keep doing the same thing?
 She led the armies to victory by taking a non-traditional approach to war strategy and battlefield maneuvers.
 She was the only leader not to actually fight with their soldiers.
-Joan carried her unique banner and would ride into battle and offered support, battlefield awareness and aid to her fellow soldiers.
-She was so successful because she thought different and was inspirational to those around her.
+Joan carried her unique banner and would ride into battle and offered support, battlefield awareness, and aid to her fellow soldiers.
+She was so successful because she thought differently and was inspirational to those around her.

 Make sure to include others in your plans and ideas.
 That different perspective could save the project or the company you are working at.
 If you are the new voice or the one with a different perspective you also have to be brave enough to voice that thought or no one will ever know until it’s too late.